Coyote-31/bg3-advanced-character-sheet/README.md

-# All Damage Types (BG3 mod) `version 0.3.0`
+# AToR : AllTypesOfResistance (BG3 mod) `version 0.3.0`

-The purpose of this mod is to display all damage types including ones without any resistance or weakness.
+The purpose of this mod is to display all types of resistances including ones without any resistance or weakness.

 > Compatible with BG3 : `version 4.1.1`